OLekgetho/Microsoft-Sentinel-Live-Attack-Demonstration-Home-Lab/README.md

 # Microsoft Sentinel Live Attack Demonstration Home Lab

 ## Description

 This is a walkthrough of how I used Microsoft Azure to create a virtual machine running Windows 10.
 I exposed the VM to the internet and utilized Azure Log Analytics Workspace, Microsoft Defender for Cloud, and Azure Sentinel to collect and aggregate attack data, displaying it on a map in Microsoft Sentinel.
 I will be using PowerShell to scan the Event Viewer in the exposed VM, specifically looking for Event ID 4625, which indicates failed logon attempts, and send that data to a log file.
-The PowerShell script also sends the IP address of any failed logons to IPgeolocation.io via an API, allowing that information to be used in Microsoft Sentinel to map where the logon attempts originated.
+The PowerShell script also sends the IP address of any failed logons to IPgeolocation.io via an API, allowing that information to be used in Microsoft Sentinel to map where the logon attempts originated and then I made an alert that informs me of IP's that failed to login more than 3 times.
 This project was undertaken to gain experience with SIEMs, cloud concepts and resources, APIs, and Microsoft Azure.
 I learned how to provision and configure resources in the cloud, how to read SIEM logs, and much more.

 # Utilities & Environments Used
 -  Microsoft Azure